WHAT IS DRY EYE DISEASE?

 If dry eye results from taking a medication, your doctor may recommend switching to a medication that does not cause the dry eye side effect.

 If contact lens wear is the problem, your eye care practitioner may recommend another type of lens or reducing the number of hours you wear your lenses.
-In the case of severe dry eye, your Tacoma eye care professional may advise you not to wear contact lenses at all.
+In the case of severe dry eye, your eye care professional may advise you not to wear contact lenses at all.

-In some cases, a simple surgery, called punctal cautery, is recommended to permanently close the drainage holes.
+In some cases, a simple procedure, called punctal cautery, is recommended to permanently close the drainage holes.
 The procedure helps keep the limited volume of tears on the eye for a longer period of time.

 In some patients with dry eye, supplements or dietary sources (such as tuna fish) of omega-3 fatty acids (especially DHA and EPA) may decrease symptoms of irritation.
 The use and dosage of nutritional supplements and vitamins should be discussed with your primary medical doctor.